• Skip to primary navigation

 Therapy Dogs

-As you look at what therapy dog trainers have to offer, consider the value you get from going to a trainer who is experienced with therapy dog work (animal-assisted interventions, or AAI).
+As you look at what therapy dog trainers have to offer, consider the value you get from going to a trainer who is experienced with therapy dog work (animal-assisted services).
 Would you take driving lessons from someone who does not drive?
 The same principle applies in dog training: what is the benefit of getting therapy dog training from someone who has never done therapy dog work?
+Yet you can find trainers and training courses provided by people who are unfamiliar with therapy dog work.
+Be careful.

 Contact Ann to start your journey into therapy dog work.
 Complete and submit this registration form to begin!